Here are the two main reasons I like to know about minerals:

 If we just deal with backyard minerals, most of us won't be able to do much with them.
 However, most of us do have places in the general neighborhood where rocks, gravel or sand are exposed, and most of us travel sometimes, so if that's the case with you, there's plenty you can do.

 The first thing to do (just as with plants and animals) is to acquire a field guide -- a portable book that will help you identify your minerals and tell you something about them.
 Also very much as with studies of plants and animals, we almost have to have a good magnifying glass, especially the kind known as a hand lens -- such as the one pictured on our Magnifying Glasses page.
 Minerals can be identified by such traits as the kinds of crystals they produce, their color (gold is gold colored, silver is silver colored), hardness, weight, luster, the manner by which they break, crack or bend, whether they fizz when acid is applied, and many other features.

 Once you're equipped with these, then it's hard to resist collecting the minerals you identify.
 You've probably seen how beautiful such collections can be.
 Part of Australia's Albert Chapman Mineral Collection is accessible online, as is part of the Smithsonian Gem & Mineral Collection.

 WHAT ARE CRYSTALS?

 By the way, the crystals at the top of this page are quartz crystals from Arkansas.
 Quartz is the most common of all minerals, and the main constituent of sand.
-The crystal is hexagonal -- trigonal trapezohedral, which means that if you were to cut across it, it would have six sides.
-A salt crystal, which also is clear and glassy looking, has -- as you know -- only four sides.
+The crystal is hexagonal -- trigonal trapezohedral -- which means that if you were to cut across it, it would have six sides.
+Salt crystals, such as the ones at the right, also are clear and glassy looking, but they are cubical in shape, not hexagonal.